Public art in Qatar: Gekröse by Franz West

 Gekröse (2011) is a bright pink welded aluminum sculpture situated in Doha Corniche.
 It was designed by the late Austrian artist Frank West to resemble human intestines as its title refers too.
 The sculpture is the largest of West's artworks and can be interpreted by viewers in a variety of ways.

 Dugong by Jeff Koons

-Towering at more than 22 meters in height and 30 meters long, the giant inflatable Dugong by Jeff Koons is located at the Corniche in Al Masrah Park.
+Towering at more than 22 m in height and 30 m long, the giant inflatable Dugong by Jeff Koons was located at the Corniche in Al Masrah Park from November 2022 until June 2024.
 The inflatable shiny endangered marine mammal is to symbolize the importance of protecting the wildlife in Qatar.

 A Blessing in Disguise by Ghada Al Khater

-A Blessing in Disguise by Ghada Al Khater was created in 2018 as a response in Arabic to Martin Creed’s Everything is Going to be Alright.
+A Blessing in Disguise by Ghada Al Khater was created in 2018 as a response in Arabic to Martin Creed's Everything is Going to be Alright.
 The curving Arabic letters are lit up on the facade of the Fire Station, and it was designed for the anniversary of the blockade against Qatar.

+The Greatest Goal by Lorenzo Quinn

+In December 2022, Lorenzo Quinn's recycled-steel football-goal sculpture "The Greatest Goal", which has the Guinness World Records entry as the largest sculpture made from recycled steel, was presented at Al Bidda Park.

+Toub Toub Ya Bahar by Salman Al-Malek

+Salman Al-Malek's 2022 "Toub Toub Ya Bahar" installation at the Corniche waterfront draws its title and subject from a traditional song sung by women awaiting sailors and pearl divers.